katzueno/mautic-install-shell/readme.md

 ## STEP 2: Initiate MySQL

-Copy the following texts and paste onto the Cloud9 bash terminal window to start MySQL and create user and password.
+Copy the following texts and paste onto the Cloud9 bash terminal window to start MySQL and create a `mautic` user with `mautic` password.

 ```
 mysql-ctl start